Report Concerning or Threatening Behavior

 Discrimination

-To file a complaint, Fill out an intake form, email Compliance, Diversity, and Ethics (CDE), or call the office at (703) 993-8730.
-Once submitted, you will meet with a member of the CDE team to discuss your concerns.
-Upon filing an intake form and meeting with CDE, we will make a threshold determination as to whether the allegation(s) contained in the complaint may constitute a violation of university policy.
+To file a complaint, Fill out an intake form, email the Office for Diversity, Equity, and Inclusion (ODEI), or call the office at (703) 993-8730.
+Once submitted, you will meet with a member of the ODEI team to discuss your concerns.
+Upon filing an intake form and meeting with ODEI, we will make a threshold determination as to whether the allegation(s) contained in the complaint may constitute a violation of university policy.
 This threshold determination will be made within five (5) business days of the intake meeting.

 Discrimination is any impermissible act or failure to act, based wholly or in part on membership in a protected class, which adversely affects existing privileges, benefits or working conditions and results in the disparate treatment of—or has a disparate impact on—members of the Mason community.